 These soft and buttery Bakery Style Vanilla Bean Scones are a must try.
-If you have been following me for a while, you will know that Sunday’s are for visiting with my dad and making something special for breakfast.
-Scones are one of my favorite things to make for those family days.
+I love making weekends special and Sunday’s are typically for visiting with my dad and making something nice for breakfast.
+Scones are quickly becoming one of my favorite things to make for those family days.

-Of course, these are not the traditional kind, but they will make you feel like you picked them up at your local bakery.
-If I close my eyes I can imagine myself stepping out onto the sidewalk and reaching into that paper bag to take a bite because waiting is just too hard to do.
+Of course these are not the traditional kind, but they will make you feel as though you picked them up at a great little bakery.
+If I close my eyes I can imagine myself stepping out of that bake shop and reaching into a paper bag to take a bite because waiting is just too hard to do.
 These are that good!

 Scones are another one of those treats that have endless possibilities, but for some reason I keep coming back to vanilla bean.
 Maybe it’s the look on my daughter’s face when she wants seconds, or maybe it’s the compliments from my dad.
-When he says they taste better than a donut… I know I have hit a new record.
+When he says they taste better than a donut… I know I have found a good one.
 There weren’t many weekends as a child that we didn’t sit in the local donut shop… so those are some BIG compliments from my family.

-Vanilla is a universal flavor.
+Vanilla bean is that special universal flavor.
 Any season, any occasion.
 It never fails to work with other foods.
-This is simple enough to go with a cup of coffee or tea.
-It is also perfect for a breakfast or brunch buffet, to go with eggs and other goodies.
-I have a sister who might even say this will go with a mimosa.
-You know who you are Sis.
-Wink, wink.
+This is simple enough to go with a cup of coffee or tea and it is also perfect for a breakfast or brunch buffet.
+With some eggs, bacon, and fresh fruit on the side it is sure to impress.

 Joy Makers & Co. is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a way for websites to earn advertising revenues by advertising and linking to Amazon.com